malcolmnewson/Simple-Budget---Seng-350/docs/M4/README.md

 | TOTAL | 100 | **464** | 329 | 563 | 46.09 | 0.000% | **9.36242** | 7.11 |

 The important values that we care about are throughput and average.
 We can see that the average response time of these requests are 0.464 seconds while the throughput is 9.36 requests/second.
 This confirms the QAS is **satisfied** as the response time is less than 1 second while the server is under load.

-## Integration testing and CI pipeline
-(explination of integration testing and ci pipeline)

 ### delete before handin
 project rubric